Public Records & FOAA Requests

 - There is a financial savings by posting on the City website for both the person requesting the information as well as the city.

 - The City believes there is a benefit in providing factual responses to any questions or requests that are made.

 - There may be citizens that are interested in knowing what requests are coming in and who is making them.

 - Finally, there is staff time that is involved with each request.
-Under the law, the first two hours of time to produce the documents is at no charge to the person making the request.
+Under the law, the first hour of time to produce the documents is at no charge to the person making the request.
 It is safe to assume that for each request, there is a minimum of one to two hours of staff time spent preparing each response.
 In many cases, the City Attorney is also involved.